 Newsletters are sent to members each quarter with news and information on club activities and events.
 Members can opt to receive these electronically or to have the secretary send them by post to the member's last advised address.
 (Please remember to advise the membership secretary of any change of address.)

-Members often gather at the clubhouse on a Friday evening for an informal chat, game of darts or snooker etc. There is strictly no smoking inside the clubhouse.
-Refreshments are available so please do come along and join us (in a smoke free environment.)
+A few members often gather at the clubhouse most mornings for a chat, hot drink & a game of pool.
+There is strictly no smoking inside the clubhouse.
+Refreshments are available for a ridiculously small cost so please do come along and join us (in a smoke free environment.)

 We used to occasionally have a talk or film show in the clubhouse on subjects relating to angling, boating or the marine environment but there has been little support for this of late.
 However that is not to say we would not have them in future if there was renewed interest .

 Non-members wishing to be considered for membership would normally be expected to apply via, and with the support of, an existing member using the club's membership application form available to download from the club’s web site or directly from the club.
-Anyone wishing to join who does not know an existing member is recommended to attend the club house on a Friday evening or the weigh in after any competition & make themselves known to any committee member.
+Anyone wishing to join who does not know an existing member is recommended to attend the club house one morning or the weigh in after any competition & make themselves known to any committee member.
+Applications will, however, be considered from those not able to obtain recommendation from a current member.
 All applications are placed before the full committee for approval and the club reserves the right to decline any application without explanation.
 Membership does not commence until approval is granted.

 A Brief History of Bembridge Angling Club